 The Leadership Formation Portfolio

-The Asbury Seminary Doctor of Ministry (D.Min.) program blends rigorous academic preparation with historic practices of formation and development.
-These elements combine in a formative process called the “Leadership Formation Portfolio.”
-Program participants develop a formative community – journey partners, faculty fellows, cohort peers and formation coaches – that contributes to the achievement of formational standards, dispositions and practices.
+Asbury Seminary’s Doctor of Ministry (D.Min.) program blends rigorous academic preparation with historic practices of formation and development.
+These elements combine in a process captured by the Leadership Formation Portfolio.
+With each cohort D.Min. students develop a formative community – journey partners, faculty mentors, cohort peers and dissertation coaches – that helps one another lean into life-long, life-changing priorities, dispositions and practices.

-Dispositions of a Transformative Leader
+Marks of a Transformative Leader